open-mafia/open_mafia_engine/docs/user_guide/concepts.md

 triggered abilities.
 In fact, *MTG* had a large influence on the development of the Open Mafia Engine.

-Creating an action should be fairly simple, since all this response logic is part of the Engine itself.
-It can make debugging action interaction difficult, though.
+Creating a simple action is fairly simple, since all this response logic is part of the Engine itself.
+More involved actions can require multiple types (e. g. an `Action`, `ActivatedAbility` and some sort of watcher), but another framework would not be this flexible.
+Events can make debugging interactions fairly difficult, though.